After realising how common plastics and other single use items have become in our daily routine, it is difficult to justify using certain items.

 (Reusable pads are also an option, but I have never used one so I cannot have an opinion.)

 10. Plastic Cutlery to Metal or Bamboo Cutlery

-I usually keep a set of cutlery I took from my kitchen at my desk at work and in the car.
-Some find these heavy and would rather buy lighter reusable bamboo cutlery instead – whichever works best for you!
+Sneak a set from the cutlery at home.
+Mine are in my desk at work and in the car.
+Some find these heavy and would rather buy lighter reusable bamboo cutlery instead – whichever works best for you.